ati-ozgur/course-python/python-as-calculator.md

 	print(2**5)

+Common operators

+- a + b addition
+- a - b subtraction
+- a * b multiplication
+- a / b division (float result)

 Only following operators are a bit different than normal mathematical ones.

 - % is remainder operator
 - // is integer division.
 - ** power operator.
 2\*\*5 is equal to 2\*2\*2\*2\*2